Terms and Conditions of Sale

-10.2 Unless agreed otherwise, returns are at the expense and risk of the Customer.
-In the event that the complaint is upheld by Duynie, Duynie shall reimburse the Customer for the cost of the return.
+10.2 Unless agreed otherwise, returns are at the expense and risk of the Buyer.
+In the event that the complaint is upheld by Duynie, Duynie shall reimburse the Buyer for the cost of the return.

 Article 11 Packaging

-11.5 All packaging intended for one-off use is considered to be a part of the delivered goods and will not be taken back by Duynie.
+11.1 Any packaging used is a part of the delivered goods and will not be collected by Duynie.

 Article 12 Payment